Smlrom/myword/README.md

-# ¡Hi! 👋 I'm samuel rom, programmer :smile:
+# ¡Hi! 👋 I'm saul romero, programmer :smile:

 ## About me
 I am an enthusiast for technology and programming.